Ready, Steady, Garden!!!!

 So, how do you start preparing a garden for spring?

-When should I prepare my garden for spring?
+When should I start preparing a garden for spring?

-I’m often found staring out towards our garden and writing lists of what needs to be done before the warmer months, but when should we start thinking about garden plants for spring?
+Spring is just around the corner!
+I’m often found staring out towards our garden and writing lists of what needs to be done before the warmer months, but when should we start our garden maintenance jobs for spring?

-It currently resembles a building site from when we extended and renovated our home, so I now have a completely blank canvas to work with and I’m really excited to get started with it this Spring!
+I have a completely blank canvas to work with and I’m really excited to get started with it this Spring!

 By zoning your garden to work out where best to put your seating area, shed, lawn and perhaps a hot tub, you can really make the most out of your garden.